Nearly Two Decades of Experience as an Employment Law Attorney Serving Rockville, MD

 - Wrongful Discharge – Despite the at-will nature of employment in Maryland (in the absence of an employment contract), there are still numerous improper grounds for termination that can lead to claims of wrongful discharge.
 While many wrongful discharge cases go to court, negotiating a severance will often be in the best interests of both the employer and the employee.

-Contact Attorney Joyce E. Smithey for a Confidential Consultation
+Contact Employment Law Lawyer Joyce E. Smithey for a Confidential Consultation

-If you would like to discuss your employment-related legal issues in confidence, contact attorney Joyce E. Smithey for an initial consultation.
+If you would like to discuss your employment-related legal issues in confidence, contact Rockville, MD employment law attorney Joyce E. Smithey for an initial consultation.
 To schedule an appointment, call (410) 269-5066 or submit a request online today.